Frequently Asked Questions

 All recruitment for construction related roles will be led by the lead contractor CPB, as well as by individual sub-contractors.

 Corrections, will undertake recruitment activities for operational positions closer to the opening of the new facilities.

 To view vacancies for the construction project please visit the recruitment portal for main contractor CPB.

 To view vacancies for frontline Corrections positions please visit Careers at Corrections.

 Who is responsible for operating the facility?

-Corrections will operate the new facilities, with specialist clinical staff working in Waikeria Mental Health and Addiction Service employed by Waikato District Health Board.
+Corrections will operate the new facilities, with specialist clinical staff working in the Waikeria Mental Health and Addiction Service, employed by Waikato District Health Board.

 This PPP arrangement is a Design, Build, Finance, Maintain Public Private Partnership (DBFM PPP).
 Unlike the PPP at Auckland South Corrections Facility, the consortium will not operate the facility.

 Will the construction impact upon the operation of the prison?

 No. The prison will continue to operate as normal.